chhylp123/hifiasm/docs/source/parameter-reference.rst

 .. _purgeopt:

-**\-\-purge-cov <INT>**
+**\-\-purge-max <INT>**
   Coverage upper bound of purge duplication, which is inferred automatically in default.
 If the coverage of a contig is higher than this bound, don't apply purge duplication.
-Moreover, this option also affects Hi-C phased assembly.
-For more details, see :ref:`hic-iss`, :ref:`p-large` and :ref:`loginter`.
+Larger value makes assembly more contiguous but may collapse repeats or segmental duplications.

 .. _nhapopt:

 **\-\-n\-hap <INT=2>**
   Assumption of haplotype number.
+If it is set to >2, the quality of primary assembly for polyploid genomes might be improved.